global-asp/asp-source/en/0020_pickpocketer.md

 what is happening.they called the train Gaurd.

 ##
-The train guard came.Mmamontsho touched
+The train guard came.
+Mmamontsho touched
 Matome's arm to release his hand from been trapped inside her handbag.